Eve Hirsch GDV, BMus, LTCL

 Lately she has been working as musical director, stage director and choir conductor for Theatre Music Action 31 association and the Mairie de Pibrac.

 Eve's teaching experience spans over 30 years.
 She has taught in New Zealand, Australia, the United Kingdom, Germany and France in English, German and French.
 Eve has experience with courses from individual classes to large groups up to 60 participants teaching students from 3 months old to retirees and has worked both as a contracting teacher and in her own studio .

 In 2018 she taught vocal technique at the

 Conservatoire à Rayonnement Régional de Toulouse and began teaching at the International School of Toulouse.
-For the last two years she has been engaged by the Maire de Pibrac to direct two theater projects in English at the schools Bois de la Barthe and Maurice Fonvieille.
+From 2018 to 2020 she was engaged by the Maire de Pibrac to direct two musical theatre projects in English at the schools Bois de la Barthe and Maurice Fonvieille.

 She also currently operates her own studio teaching both vocal technique and violin.